 NOTE: Dr. Turner does not plan to accept new graduate students for the 2015-16 academic year.
 We have a large group, and positions under current funding are full.
 An announcement will be posted here if any openings become available.
 Thank you for your interest.

-New editions of Landscape Ecology in Theory and Practice (Turner and Gardner) and Learning Landscape Ecology (Gergel and Turner) are in preparation!
+The 2nd edition of Landscape Ecology in Theory and Practice (Turner and Gardner) is now in press!
+Stay tuned for publication date.

-CONGRATS to Dan Donato (postdoc 2010-12) on being named an Early Career Fellow (2014-2018) of the Ecological Society of America; Pete Blank (postdoc 2012-14) on his new position with the American Bird Conservancy; Brian Harvey for his 2015 Smith Conservation Research Fellowship, Wilberforce Fellowship in Conservation Science, and UW-Madison capstone TA award; and Amy Uhrin for Best Graduate Student Poster Presentation at the 2014 Fall Meeting of the Southeastern Estuarine Research Society; Aisha Ba, an undergraduate working with Winslow Hansen and Monica Turner, for the Hilldale Undergraduate Fellowship award for her independent research; Monica Turner on being honored Vilas Research Professorship.
+CONGRATS to Dan Donato (postdoc 2010-12) on being named an Early Career Fellow (2014-2018) of the Ecological Society of America; Pete Blank (postdoc 2012-14) on his new position with the American Bird Conservancy; Brian Harvey for his 2015 Smith Conservation Research Fellowship, Wilberforce Fellowship in Conservation Science, and UW-Madison capstone TA award; Amy Uhrin for Best Graduate Student Poster Presentation at the 2014 Fall Meeting of the Southeastern Estuarine Research Society; Aisha Ba, an undergraduate working with Winslow Hansen and Monica Turner, for the Hilldale Undergraduate Fellowship award for her independent research; Monica Turner on being honored Vilas Research Professorship.

 What is landscape ecology ?